Updated November 1, 2021

 Previously your network-connected Tablo OTA DVR’s Recording Quality setting affected BOTH live TV streaming and recordings.
 Now you can choose a different setting for Live TV feeds than you choose for recordings.

-There are several reasons why Tablo owners may wish to take advantage of this improved flexibility.
+There are several reasons why owners of network-connected Tablo DVRs may wish to take advantage of this improved flexibility.

 Keep reading for details…